 The Epiphone Les Paul Custom PRO

-So, if you want a customized guitar with a very affordable price, you’re assured of the Les Paul Custom PRO.
+So, if you want a customized guitar at a very affordable price, you’re assured of the Les Paul Custom PRO.

 The guitar is an amazing upgrade from the Epiphone Les Paul Standard PlusTop PRO.